The Supersonic Project: The eccentricity and rotational support of SIGOs and DM GHOSts: Physical properties and Analytical Description

 DM GHOSts are more diffuse and rotationally supported than classical halos, having received a boost from the stream velocity.
 In Figure~\ref{fig:vrmaxmass}, we show the velocity at $R_{\rm max}$ as a function of the total mass.
 We compare this to the nominal NFW expectation, following \citet{NFW-97}, taking the maximum of the NFW circular velocity:

-where $x=r/r_{200}$, and $c$ is the halo concentration.
-In regions of streaming, the velocity at $R_{\rm max}$ reaches or exceeds the expected values.
-This behaviour is expected based on their larger overall spin parameters than in the classical case as seen in Fig.~\ref{fig:spins}.
+where $x=r/r_{200}$, and $c$ is the halo concentration. {When molecular cooling is included, the velocity at $R_{\rm max}$ exceeds the NFW circular velocity because the cooling process allows gas to condense to smaller radii.
+In addition to the cooling effect, the stream velocity also boosts the gas velocity.
+In regions of streaming, the velocity at $R_{\rm max}$ reaches or exceeds the expected values compared to regions without streaming.
+This behavior is expected based on their larger overall spin parameters than in the classical case as seen in Fig.~\ref{fig:spins}. }

 We note that the radii of DM GHOSts and SIGOs are larger than the expected from classical considerations.
 Specifically, in Fig.~\ref{fig:rmaxmass}, the maximum ellipsoid radius is plotted against the total mass of the object, with an NFW expected relationship overplotted.
 H$_2$ cooling runs show objects which have condensed to smaller maximum radii (top left panel).
 We calculate the fraction of objects in Fig.~\ref{fig:rmaxmass} above and below the NFW line, and find that the majority ($\sim80\%$) of classical halos condense to smaller radii than the NFW $R_{\rm max}$ with H$_2$ cooling in regions of no stream velocity.
 In the presence of stream velocity, however, the velocity boost overall yields a larger radii (top right panel).
 In the 2vH2 run, 60\% of all objects lie $above$ the line, having larger than expected maximum radius.
 Interestingly, SIGOs tend to have higher $R_{\rm max}$ than NFW in all cases.
 Again, we suggest that eccentricity plays a central role in giving objects much greater $R_{\rm max}$ than would be possible in the spherical case.